LPCIC/coq-elpi/README.md

 ```
 This gives you `From elpi Require Import elpi`.

-You can also clone this repository and type `make` (be sure to have Coq v8.9 in your path).
+You can also clone this repository and type `make` (be sure to have Coq v8.9 in
+your path and the latest version of elpi).

 ### Tutorials